GetLiberated/PL-Final-Project/README.md

 - **What does the tiny green check on the corner mean?**
    - To indicate your account is now sync with Binus Maya.

-- **Why are you so racist to mac users?**
-   - Due to technical limitation, I can't provide all the features to macOS version.
-Instead, they can use EzBimay without Google Chrome ;)

 - **Will you support more browser in the future?**
-   - If you search "the world most used browser" you will see that Google Chrome is the top of the chart, only to second Safari.
-That's why I'm not convinced and very unlikely to bring more support to other browser.
+   - If you search "the world most used browser" you will see that Google Chrome is on the top of the chart, and Safari on the second.
+It's why I'm not very convinced and very unlikely to bring more support to other browser.

-- **I'm a mac user and I demand OS equality.**
-   - Fine, you win but don't blame me if it doesn't work or something broke, also you need Java 8 and Google Chrome for this  <a href="https://github.com/savageRex/EzBimay/releases/download/1.0.0/EzBimay_macos-x64.dmg" target="_blank">`one`</a>
-   - Note: Don't choose deny or allow or even always allow if a Google Chrome Helper message popup.
-Just leave it be, drag it to the corner, done.
-Simple, but annoying.
-This is why I removed it.

 ---